KamranSattary/ADA_P4_Blog/index.md

 auto_named_pipe['svc'].set_params(random_state=5)
 ```

 While this is all fine and dandy.
 Is this really worth the hassle?
 A key addition that these pipelines provide, is their easy coupling with K-fold Cross Validation.
 Indeed, if CV is to be carried out in the most rigorous fashion, the testing set of each fold should in fact be completely set aside, and remain untouched.
 Pipelines allow for this very addition, as unlike individual steps which must be separately trained and evaluated before moving to the next step, `scikit-learn` pipelines allow for the training and testing of multiple steps separately.
 As such, a loss in rigor which remains widespread is eliminated, justifying the spread of this message!
-While it would be facetious to state that in such a simple pipeline the loss of generality of the model would be large, in a more complex pipeline, this draws its usefulness.
+While it would be facetious to state that in such a simple pipeline the loss of generality of the model would be large, in a more complex pipeline such as the ones devised in this notebook, this draws its usefulness.

+### Feature selection

 ## Understanding the inner-workings of Classification Methods
 As data varies widely in its shape and form, a first crucial step when employing statistical models, is understanding in depth how they are constructed and are able to use data to *learn*.
 Here we clarify how the five models we compare function in order to better understand their strengths, but also weaknesses!